7 Steps to Earn Financial Freedom

 Create a Budget

 You can’t save or pay down debt until you know what you are spending.
 Creating a budget for the first time can be intimidating, but You Need a Budget (YNAB) makes it simple and automated.
-YNAB is budget software for computers, tablets, and smartphones that track income and spending to help you budget money and get a grasp on money coming in and money going out.
+YNAB is budget software for computers, tablets, and smartphones that tracks income and spending to help you budget money and get a grasp on money coming in and money going out.
 You enter each purchase, assign it to a category, and YNAB does the rest.

 financeBuild an Emergency Fund

 Life will throw you curve balls—a job loss, medical emergency, car trouble—and you need cash in the bank to prepare for the worst.
-Before you tackle your debt, save a balance of at least $1000 and stash it away in a high-yield savings account used only for emergencies.
+Before you tackle your debt, save a balance of at least $1,000 and stash it away in a high-yield savings account used only for emergencies.
 Ally Bank has a variable interest rate of 1 percent, higher than most traditional banks (and you won’t be tempted to transfer it back to your checking in a crunch).
 Once your credit card balance is down to zero, remember to pay the full balance each month if you continue to use them.

 Take the 401(k) Match